A2ABaseAI/sdks/typescript/example/README.md

-# BaseAI TypeScript/JavaScript Examples
+# A2ABase TypeScript/JavaScript Examples

-This directory contains comprehensive examples demonstrating how to use the BaseAI TypeScript/JavaScript SDK.
+This directory contains comprehensive examples demonstrating how to use the A2ABase TypeScript/JavaScript SDK.

 ## Prerequisites